-AI in Teaching and Learning
+Artificial Intelligence (AI) in Teaching and Learning

-AI in Teaching and Learning
+Artificial Intelligence (AI) in Teaching and Learning

-Generative AI refers to the use of computers to produce original content, whether text, images, audio, video, etc., based on text prompts and examples that don't require any significant knowledge or creative skills.
+Generative artificial intelligence (AI) refers to the use of computers to produce original content, whether text, images, audio, video, etc., based on text prompts and examples that don't require any significant knowledge or creative skills.
 It is distinct from predictive and analytical AIs that are used to analyse data and come up with a result, such as predicting changes in the stock market or detecting cancer in medical scan images.
 Generative AI is based on statistical models that are used to convert the input request into an novel output, and while they may seem to have true creativity and understanding, it is simply a convincing illusion.
 From being a niche technology that few people were even aware of just a handful of years ago, generative AI has become one of the biggest technology trends almost overnight.

 Generative AI tools, such as ChatGPT and Midjourney, are quickly becoming commonplace in both academic and professional workplaces and can be used to perform a variety of tasks.
 These tools can be both transformative and disruptive depending on how and when they are used.
 Therefore, rather than prohibit the use of Generative AI tools, it is our aim to support staff and students in using them effectively, ethically, and transparently.